- A Bit of Paid Advertisement

 - Reel ads (Short videos, similar to TikTok)

-Twitter advertisements may be a suitable fit for your marketing strategy if your target audience is between the ages of 25 and 34.
-Almost three-quarters of all Twitter users are between the ages of 25 and 34.
-Twitter provides numerous ad formats, including:
+X, formerly known as Twitter advertisements, maybe a suitable fit for your marketing strategy if your target audience is between 25 and 34.
+Almost three-quarters of all X users are between 25 and 34.
+X provides numerous ad formats, including:

 - Promoted advertisements with photos, video, carousel, moment, or text ads to achieve success